 I know it’s tempting to run away from therapy because of the cost, but many insurance plans cover some treatment options, and some therapists offer sliding fees based on income.
 Addiction is cruelly expensive; it devastates your emotional, social and financial health and may even cost your life.
 There is nothing more valuable than your happiness.
 As for therapists, the opportunities we have to enrich or even save lives are priceless.
 For those of us that have grappled with addiction and mental illness ourselves, we seek to alleviate that pain in others because we don’t want anyone else to go through it.

 7. I’ll be stuck sitting on a boring and uncomfortable sofa during therapy sessions.

+There are many myths about therapy offices and atmospheres.
 You can meet your therapist in an office, but your therapist might suggest group, play, pet, or adventure therapy.
 These activities put new recovery and relaxation techniques into practice.
 Safe, enclosed settings can be very therapeutic too, so please experiment with your therapist to discover what best suits you.

 8. I don’t need therapy because I have friends.

 Friends are wonderful but they aren’t trained professionals and they’re often too “close” to you.
 They may not be able to offer you the honest, impartial insight a therapist can.
 In some situations, certain friends can also be toxic to your recovery and mental health.
 A therapist will help you identity this and help you take steps to a healthy lifestyle.

 Therapists know that everlasting therapy is not practical or productive.
 They want to equip you with the tools you need to enjoy a wholesome life and progressive recovery.
 Whether your therapy is short-term and long-term, therapists want to establish a relationship with you that promotes healing and caters to your personal needs.